denisaorlikova/easybank/README.md

 ## Welcome! 👋

 This project is a [Frontend Mentor](https://www.frontendmentor.io) challenge and is not finished yet :)) - I still need to fix some whitespace and make the web fully mobile friendly.
+However, you can check out the current demo [here](https://denisaorlikova.github.io/easybank/).

 Technologies I am using for this project: